Kiri no Ma

 Sun and Moon: Kirikane in Two Designs to Ornament the Transom

-Like the stage doors in Fuji-no-Ma, the ranma (transom) of Kiri no Ma is ornamented using kirikane technique.
+Like the stage doors in Fuji-no-Ma, the ranma (transom) of Kiri-no-Ma is ornamented using kirikane technique.
 The name of this piece is Nichigetsu (Sun/Moon), and the dual motif is laid out to present a different aspect depending on the direction of the light.